 The Kennel Club of Philadelphia’s National Dog Show is a beloved tradition for many families across America.
-About 25 million people watched it last year.
+About 25 million people tuned in this year.
 Children and their parents, Americans cooking Thanksgiving dinner, and families waiting for football to start all tune in to watch the National Dog Show together on Thanksgiving Day.

 The history of dog shows in America